-Several drilling companies have indicated their availability to provide both reverse circulation (RC) and RC-Diamond drilling services, which will be required to test several priority targets.
+Drilling is expected to include both reverse circulation (RC) and diamond drilling to test priority targets.

-The dual objectives of drilling within the Bluebird-Perseverance corridor during 2024 are:
+The dual objectives of drilling within the Bluebird-Perseverance Corridor during 2024 are:

-- a) To further define the high grade-copper-gold mineralisation at Bluebird aiming at defining a maiden Mineral Resource for the project, and, - b) to drill test a number of Bluebird "look-alike" targets along strike and at depth.
+- a) Further test and extend the high-grade copper-gold mineralised zone at Bluebird to define a maiden Mineral Resource for the project, and, - b) to drill test multiple Bluebird 'look-alike' targets along strike and at depth (see Figure 5).

-The significant combined gravity-magnetic target at Perseverance, where previous high-grade drilling results of up to $3m @ 50 g/t Au^4$ have been identified, represents a high priority drilling target for the Company, as it aims to greatly expand the scale of the Bluebird - Perseverance mineralised footprint.
+The significant combined gravity-magnetic target at the Perseverance prospect, where previous high-grade drilling results of up to 3m @ 50 g/t Au7 have been identified, represents one such high-priority drilling target which could expand the scale of the Bluebird-Perseverance mineralised footprint.